Cleaner Air

 Reducing Nitrogen Dioxide levels

 The councils that have a duty to implement a full business plan to comply with legal limits of Nitrogen Dioxide in the shortest possible time, are listed here.
-The most recent councils are Coventry, Leeds and Southampton.
+Among the most recent councils are Liverpool, Newcastle & Gateshead, and Sheffield.

 Status of CAZs